Kyslik/column-sortable/README.md

 You're set to go.

-Sortable trait adds Sortable scope to the models so you can use it with paginate e.g:
+Sortable trait adds Sortable scope to the models so you can use it with paginate.

+#### Example

+Controller's index method.

 ```
 public function index(User $user)